Mibanfi/jafl-to-html/README.md

 The source is a single file written in golang.
 You can build it like normal (if you've used golang, you know how to do it).

 There's also a CSS file containing various styling rules.
 It is necessary for the result to be properly formatted.

+## Secrets
+### Batch converting
+In *src*, together with the source files, there's a couple little bash files that I used for testing.
+- *convertAll.sh* lets you convert all books to pdf in a single strike.
+I designed it around my machine, but feel free to mess around and make your own version.
+- *buildAll.sh* is the one I use to build the program for all architectures.